YumaWorks/yumapro-yang/README.md

 Several of the metadata modules are still used.
 Many of the modules in this directory have been replaced by standard versions of the module.
 They are maintained for archival purposes only, and not intended to be used.

+Note that some yumaworks modules import some modules from this directory.

 ### yumaworks